mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter/item.md

 ===

-# Implementing Python in Python
+# Building a Python compiler and interpreter

 In this series of articles we will be implementing the Python programming language, from scratch, in Python.